Exact WKB method for radial Schr\"odinger equation: Coulomb potential

+We consider the path on $[0-i\epsilon,\infty-i\epsilon)$ with an appropriate local basis, say, $u\sim r^{l+1}$ near~$r=0$.
+We introduce a pair of local WKB solutions $(u^{+},u^{-})^{\mathsf T}$ normalized so that the physically admissible combination near the origin is represented by the above regular branch.
+Starting instead from a convenient normalization at infinity, we take a reference pair of formal WKB solutions $(\varphi_l^{+},\varphi_l^{-})^{\mathsf T}$ defined in the sector $r\to\infty+i\epsilon$.
+These functions are used only as \textit{reference} (or \textit{auxiliary}) solutions to specify the Stokes/connection data; in particular, no physical boundary condition is imposed at infinity at this stage.
+With this convention, the solutions transported to the ray $[0-i\epsilon,\infty-i\epsilon)$ are constructed as

 (Here, $N_{a\infty}$ is an abuse of notation.)
-The above function $\varphi_{l}$ defined at $r\to\infty+i\epsilon$ is the ``reverie'' wave function, which is supposed not to imply any physical phenomenon but just to be divergent or convergent at the asymptotic region and to be provided as an initial condition.
 Then, after the monodromy phase, $\cos(\pi(2l+1))$, is taken into account, the connection formula is reduced to~$M_{+}^\bullet N_{a0}$.
 The quantization condition from this is identical to that in~Eq.~\eqref{eq:quant_coulomb}.
 Is the function $u$ regular at the origin and so the local basis?

 It is well-known that, at infinity, the convergent wave function is given by

 where $\alpha$ is a parameter determined by the Bohr radius, $e$, and the quantum numbers.
 Straightforwardly, we can take the limit of~$r\to\epsilon$,